 It is common and expected that your skin will be red, possibly itchy, and/or irritated.
 It is also possible that other adverse side effects may occur.
 Although rare, the following adverse reactions have been reported by having this peel: skin breakout or acne, rash, dark spots, swelling, and burning.
 Please get in touch with us immediately if you have any unexpected problems after the procedure.

 Although most people experience peeling/dryness of their warts, not every patient notices that their skin peels/becomes dry after this procedure.
 Lack of peeling/dryness is NOT an indication that the procedure was unsuccessful.

-If you do not notice an actual reduction in the size/shape of your Wart immediately after the procedure, please note that you are still receiving all the benefits of the procedure, such as stimulation of collagen production, improvement of skin tone/texture but it may be that the viral infection is more resilient and requires further treatment.
+If you do not notice an actual reduction in the size/shape of your Wart immediately after the procedure, please note that you are still receiving all the benefits of the procedure, such as stimulation of collagen production, and improvement of skin tone/texture but it may be that the viral infection is more resilient and requires further treatment.

 Appropriate skin evaluation by your skincare professional prior to your procedure is important and will help predict the outcome of your treatment.
 Please understand that the Wart Removal Treatment is not an exact science and the degree of improvement is variable, further treatment may be required.

 If you have any questions or queries about anything experienced post-treatment, please do not hesitate to contact us.

 In an emergency please call 07527 296 919 or email firstname.lastname@example.org and we endeavour to get back to you as soon as possible.
 We are here to help, advise and ensure that your treatment is safe and effective.